sarataha/infra/README.md

 - GitHub OIDC provider for CI/CD
 - IAM role for Terraform GitHub Actions
 - IAM user for local development

+After bootstrap completes, add the GitHub secret to allow CI/CD.
+The script will output the role ARN - add it as `AWS_ROLE_ARN` secret in your repo settings.

 ### Step 2: Deploy Infrastructure